Skip to content

 1. Hover just above or below any position

-2. Click the ellipsis
+2. Click the downward-pointing arrow

 Once you have the view you appearing as you'd like you can export it in your chosen format.

-1.c.
+1.b.
 Layout

 Steps: